-Worried about the cost of going to university?
-There's plenty of support on offer to ensure that financial circumstances don't stop you from gaining a higher education.
+Are you worried about the cost of going to university?
+There's plenty of support on offer to ensure that financial circumstances don't prevent you from gaining a higher education.

 For more information, visit www.solent.ac.uk/finance